-April 1 - May 31 the North Olympic Library System will partner with Olympic National Park to offer a fourth season of Poetry Walks, four self-guided walks on trails featuring poetry in the landscape.
-Poems will be placed on signs in multiple locations along four trails in Olympic National Park; the Hall of Mosses Trail, the Living Forest Trail, the Madison Falls Trail, and the Peabody Creek Trail.
-Poetry will not be placed along the Spruce Railroad Trail this year because of ongoing construction related to the Olympic Discovery trail expansion.
+April 1 – May 31 the North Olympic Library System will partner with Olympic National Park to offer a fifth season of Poetry Walks, four self-guided walks on trails featuring poetry in the landscape.
+Poems will be placed on signs in multiple locations along four trails in Olympic National Park; the Hall of Mosses Trail, the Madison Falls Trail, the Peabody Creek Trail, and Spruce Railroad Trail.
 With the exception of the Hall of Mosses Trail, all trails can be accessed without paying fees.
+Due to the ongoing renovation of the Olympic National Park Visitor Center in Port Angeles, poems will not be placed along the Living Forest Trail this year.

 The timing of the NOLS Poetry Walks isn’t completely coincidental.
-April is National Poetry Month and National Park Week takes place April 15 through 23.
-During National Poetry Month, several poetry-related events will be occurring at the Port Angeles Main Library, and during the opening weekend of National Park week, admission to all areas of Olympic National Park-including Hurricane Ridge-is free during the weekend.
+April is National Poetry Month and National Park Week takes place April 21 through 29.
+During National Poetry Month, several poetry-related events will be occurring at the Port Angeles Main Library and National Park Week is celebrated at all national park areas across the country and features free admission to all national park units on April 21.